Thibault-Hilaire/Thibault-Hilaire.github.io/index.md

 # About

 I am a PhD student in LaBRI, Bordeaux, under the supervision of [Jérome Leroux](https://www.labri.fr/perso/leroux/) and [David Ilcinkas](https://www.labri.fr/perso/ilcinkas/).
-My thesis is about certification in Coq of distributed systems, but I am interested in everything related to automata, logics and verification.
+My thesis is about Certification in Coq of Distributed Systems, but I am interested in everything related to automata, logics and verification.

 # Publications